-There are 3 kinds of end objectives you need to be clear on:
+There are three kinds of end objectives you need to be clear on:

-- Life objective: What is your purpose in life?
+- Life objective: What is your life purpose?

 - Goal objective: What is the objective of your goal?